Callistus25/alx-higher_level_programming/0x05-python-exceptions/README.md

 You are not allowed to use type()

 2. Print and count integers
-Write a function that prints the first x elements of a list and only integers.
+	- [2-safe_print_list_integers.py] :Write a function that prints the first x elements of a list and only integers.

 Prototype: def safe_print_list_integers(my_list=[], x=0):
 my_list can contain any type (integer, string, etc.)